Find Trade Colleges

 The average tuition and fees for an in-state undergraduate at LTC are $4,303 a year.
 While working on their Undergraduate Certificate, medical assisting majors at LTC accumulate an average of around $8,927 in student debt.

-In-state tuition fees for undergraduate students at BTC are $4,642 per year.
+The average tuition and fees for an in-state undergraduate at BTC are $4,642 a year.
 On average, medical assisting graduates from BTC take out $8,092 in student loans while working on their Undergraduate Certificate.

 The average tuition and fees for an in-state undergraduate at CVTC are $4,642 a year.
 Medical Assisting majors at CVTC take out an average of $12,175 in student loans while working on their Undergraduate Certificate.

-CVTC not only placed well in our value ranking, but it is also #2 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Wisconsin list.
+CVTC also made our Best Allied Health Services Undergraduate Certificate Trade Schools in Wisconsin list, coming in at #2.

 Full Allied Health & Medical Assisting Services at Chippewa Valley Technical College Report